tsabat/tsabat.github.io/source/_posts/2013-06-29-painless-aws-autoscaling-with-ebs-snapshots-and-capistrano-part-2.markdown

 [source](https://gist.github.com/tsabat/5891043)

 The [capistrano multistage](https://github.com/capistrano/capistrano/wiki/2.x-Multistage-Extension) extension allows you to specify a file for each deployment target.
-This script calls out to `utils.rb` to get dns names.
+This script replaces `production.rb` and calls out to `utils.rb` to get dns names.

 ```ruby
 set :branch, "master"